TolgaTatli/Moon/_posts/2012-12-21-java-style-thread-class-in-cpp.md

 ---
 Java provides the `Thread` class that enables developers to easily create multiple threads in Java applications.
 Pthreads is commonly used for multithreaded programming in C and C++, but this API is procedural and somewhat less convenient to use than Java’s object oriented thread interface.

-However, it is possible to mimic Java threads behaviors by wrapping Pthreads calls in a C++ class that will let you create threads *Java style*.
+However, it is possible to mimic Java thread behaviors by wrapping Pthreads calls in a C++ class that will let you create threads *Java style*.

 <!--more-->